svaishu2805-glitch/Exno.9-Prompt-Engg/README.md

 https://github.com/user-attachments/assets/6b12ee75-075f-4b75-845e-2a05bfb1f88a

-# Result: The Prompt of the above task executed successfullyt.
+# Result: The Prompt of the above task executed successfully.